 FAR Part 15 Requirements for initial IDIQ Selection:

-- FAR Part 15 aligns with the full and open competition requirements outlined in the Competition in Contracting Act (CICA), ensuring that eligible offerors have the opportunity to compete unless specific exceptions, as allowed by CICA, apply.
+- FAR Part 15 aligns with the full, fair and open competition requirements outlined in the Competition in Contracting Act (CICA), ensuring that eligible offerors have the opportunity to compete unless specific exceptions, as allowed by CICA, apply.
 It provides a structured framework for competitive negotiations while aiming to maximize competition among eligible vendors.

 - FAR 15.306(c)(1) mandates that agencies who do not select an awardee based on initial submissions must engage in discussions with all offerors within a competitive range, which includes the most highly rated proposals.
 However, this range can be further reduced for efficiency purposes as outlined in the regulation.